London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 25. What’s the difference between a home inspection and an appraisal?

-A home inspector evaluates the home’s overall condition, checking the electrical, plumbing, foundation, and roof.
+A home inspector evaluates the home’s overall condition, including the electrical, plumbing, foundation, and roof systems.
 An appraiser determines the home’s market value.
 Although they both inspect the house, they evaluate very different things.

 A home inspector typically isn’t evaluating the home’s cosmetics, such as interior paint, countertops, and cabinets.
 However, the appraiser will evaluate those elements to determine how the house compares to similar properties on the market.
 They may compare the upgrades (or lack thereof) with those of recently sold or currently listed homes to determine the home's value.